hnbeck/NikosophyWeb/content/post/LikeRDF.en.md

 {{< figure src="/src/rdf.png" class="myimg" title="RDF" >}}

 Here comes RDF onto the scene.
-RDF expresses its data in triples which are of type subject, predicate and object.
+RDF express its data in triples which are of type subject, predicate and object.
 This is an elementary scheme matching the way we are defining categories and knowledge.

-At this point, it is obvious that a decision how to do persistence is influenced by

-*  is the knowledge in the data fluent
-*  are there many data of same structure
-*  is fast access of many data an issue
-*  what knowledge shall the data express
-*  how do you process the data, query or counting or visulization or...

-### considering Prolog
+### considering Prolog concurency

 Prolog should have a good relationship to each other, Prolog is about knowledge and query of knowledge, too.
 Looking at the basics of Prolog, we have klike